Alberta separatism: 1940s to 1970s: Early western alienation, discovery of oil, oil crises

-The discovery of vast reserves of oil ushered in a twenty-year period of intense exploration, new discoveries, and rapid expansion of Alberta's oil industry.
-In 1948, Imperial Oil discovered the Redwater oil reserve, 64 km (40 mi.) northeast of Edmonton.
-By 1953 the oil field supported 926 wells and was producing almost 30 per cent of the entire province's output.
-In 1949 alone, twelve new oil fields were discovered, from the Leduc-Edmonton-Redwater region to the southern Alberta, as well as in extreme northwestern Alberta.
-Many of the fields were found by Imperial Oil, but other major oil companies, such as British-American oil, Gulf, Anglo-Canadian, and Home Oil, also experienced incredible success.
-But Alberta was still was "heavily rural and bitter with western grievance.
+The discovery of vast reserves of oil in the 1940s ushered in a twenty-year period of intense exploration, new discoveries, and rapid expansion of Alberta's oil industry.
+According to journalist Jen Gerson, however, Alberta was still "heavily rural and bitter with western grievance.
 Freight rates and protectionism made economic diversification in the prairies all but impossible.
-It was said to be cheaper to send cows and grain to be slaughtered in Ontario than it was to ship meat."
+It was said to be cheaper to send cows to slaughterhouses or grain to mills in Ontario than it was to ship meat or flour."

 According to political scientists David Elton and Roger Gibbins, a 1969 provincial poll found that only 5 per cent of those polled "expressed interest in even discussing the merits of separation."